-In its draft report, IPART has recommended increasing licence releases such that "income from perpetual licences could fall by 10 per cent"41.
-This was also set "in the context of a possible reduction in licence lease costs of around 25 per cent over the next 5 years".42 IPART also notes that "We think that an initial reduction in licence lease costs of 10 per cent provides an appropriate balance between improved affordability for operators and reduced income for licence owners".43
+In its draft report, IPART recommended increasing licence releases such that "income from perpetual licences could fall by 10 per cent."
+This was also set "in the context of a possible reduction in licence lease costs of around 25 per cent over the next 5 years".
+PART also notes that "We think that an initial reduction in licence lease costs of 10 per cent provides an appropriate balance between improved affordability for operators and reduced income for licence owners".
+In its final report, IPART changed the mix of its recommended licence releases, however the overall impact on licence lease costs was expected to be the same.